yshrsmz/BuildKonfig/README.md

 If you add a targetConfigs for `appMain`, you can't add configs for androidMain, desktopMain, or children of desktopMain.
 This is because BuildKonfig uses expect/actual to provide different values for each BuildKonfig object.
-When you provide a configuration for `appMain`, actual declaration of BuildKonfig object is created in `appMain.
+When you provide a configuration for `appMain`, actual declaration of BuildKonfig object is created in `appMain`.
 So any additional actual declarations in children SourceSets leads to compile-time error.